It's not exaggeration to say that there are few beaches as special as those in Scotland.

 St Ninian's, Shetland

-The beach is one of the most photographed spots on Shetland but is also a great place for a family day out.
+The beach is one of the most photographed spots on Shetland, and it's also a great place for a family day out.

 Getting there: Like so many islands in Scotland, Mainland on Shetland has one main road.
 The turn off to St Ninian's is a few miles north of the airport at Sumburgh.

-Just a short distance from the city centre, this is much more than your normal city beach.
-There are lots of things to do for the whole family in the art-deco esplanade, and it's also one of the best places in Scotland to see dolphins.
+Just a short distance from the city centre, this is so much more than your normal city beach.
+There are lots of things to do for the whole family in the art deco esplanade, and it's also one of the best places in Scotland to see dolphins.